Geger beach, on the Bukit Peninsula in far south Bali.

 Pro surfers, or at least very experienced, at Uluwatu during a surf contest, (officially known as Suluban beach) The beach is actually tiny and carpeted with coral chips so this is definitely not a beach for swimming or sunbathing.

 Surfing is the favoured activity on the west side of the Bukit Peninsula from Balangan up to Uluwatu.
-Some beaches are OK for all levels – such as Bingin (see family photo below), others are for experts only – such as these guys at Uluwatu (officially known as Suluban.
+Some beaches are OK for all levels – such as Bingin, others are for experts only – such as these guys at Uluwatu (officially known as Suluban.
 Photo above).
-We met an experienced Australian surfer who broke ribs there and moved on!
+We met an experienced Australian surfer who broke ribs there and decided to move down the coast!

 Balangan, as surfers try to climb a green wall.
 Balangan beach has both rocks, sand and great character, with nice little wooden establishments along the sandy stretch.